Table of Contents

 Read the article and bookmark the page so you can revisit it as well!

-In the same manner, it was not the intent of the author to go into great depths or detail of every specific nutrient required for healthy skin.
+In the same manner, it was not the intent of the author to go into great depths or detail of every specific nutrient needed for healthy skin.
 That would require volumes.
 Albeit the article draws your attention to “Importance of Key Micronutrients in Maintaining Skin Health,” keep in mind; “key nutrients” are useless without all the other nutrients (minerals, vitamins, fatty acids, and amino acids) required as cofactors to make them work.
 Nutrient interrelationships are essential to produce healthy skin.

 So, let’s use a couple nutrients from the article and see how the “details” work.
 For example: